PhaserEditor2D/phasereditor2d-scripts-core/README.md

 ## OnEventScript

-A trigger-like script node.
-It registers to the given `eventEmitter` and listens the given `eventName`.
-When the event is fired, it executes the children action nodes.
+An event script node.
+It registers to the given `eventEmitter` and listens to the given `eventName``.
+When the event is fired, it executes the children's action nodes.

 You can create handy prefab variants for different events, like the `OnPointerDownScript` prefab.